jser/realtime.jser.info/_posts/2018-09-08-browsers-devices-and-fonts-a-designers-guide-to-fonts-and-how-they-function-on-the-web-gary-rozanc-9781138612310-amazon-com-books.md

 ---
 title: >-
-  Browsers, Devices, and Fonts: A Designer's Guide to Fonts and How They Function on the Web: Gary Rozanc: 9781138612310: Amazon.com: Books
+  Browsers, Devices, and Fonts: A Designer&#039;s Guide to Fonts and How They Function on the Web: Gary Rozanc: 9781138612310: Amazon.com: Books
 author: azu
 layout: post